harvard-edtech/edtech-guide/react-2022.md

 `uniqueIndexKey` – a string that represents the key for the property to use as a unique index.
 If defined, each entry must have a unique value for this property.
 When inserting into a collection with a unique index, if an existing entry has a matching value for this key, the existing entry will be overwritten.

 `indexKeys` – a list of secondary non-unique keys that should be used to create other indexes.
 Here, simply provide a list of keys that will commonly be used for searching and querying.
+Don't get too carried away: for every key you add to this list, the database must maintain an index and must update the index when entries are added/modified/removed.

 `expireAfterSeconds` – a number of seconds that represents the minimum lifespan of entries in this collection.
 If not included, entries will not be automatically deleted.
 There is no guarantee that entries will be deleted immediately after they expire.
 Instead, regular cleanups occur and expired entries are deleted.